 What I really want to talk about are my doctors.
 MY DOCTORS don't seem to know anything about the tailbone, and even less about coccygectomy.
 Both orthopedic specialists I saw (from competing clinics) said they had never seen an x-ray like mine, and both said not to get any information from the internet because it is ALL BUNK.
 Bunk meaning bullshit, of course.
 Now I'm under the care of a pain management specialist who is an anesthesiologist.
 He eventually wants me off every drug that could be habit forming.
 The latest drug he has put me on is Topamax.
 I looked it up and it's for migraines and epileptic seizures.
 Has anyone else even heard of such a thing?
 It is NOT helping, by the way.

 Best news.
-I have an appointment with Dr. Stephen Bartol (see Tricia's story) at Henry Ford Hospital in Detroit next week.
+I have an appointment with Dr. Stephen Bartol (see Doctors and specialists in the USA, Michigan) at Henry Ford Hospital in Detroit next week.
 We're flying out Wednesday morning and the appointment is Thursday.
 If not for your site, this would not have been possible.
 When I talked to Dr. Bartol's nurse, Nicole, I told her one of the orthopedic specialists I had been passed around to had sent me to a pain management specialist for cortisone injections in my coccyx region to ease the pain and after the MRI, the doctor wouldn't do it.
 She said, "Of course not, you have a fracture.
 Thank God you had a good doctor who knew what he was doing."

 I am absolutely amazed at the ignorance related to severe coccyx injuries in the orthopedic field in this day and age.
 Had I not done my own research, found your site and finally took the bull by the horns and started calling the doctors listed on your site on my own (some were not to my liking, by the way, but to each his/her own), I would simply have slipped through the wide fingers of a health care system who would not help me simply because their orthopedic manuals say coccygectomies are rare and a thing of the past.
 Wait it out, they all said, and it will get better.